 The description of a programme of study, approved at validation, which forms the University’s record of the programme.

-A student is permitted to retake an assessment item(s), without attendance at classes, as a second attempt following initial failure.
+A student may be permitted to retake an assessment item(s), as a second attempt following initial failure.

-Regulations denote the governance of the University of Northampton’s academic provision, as approved by Senate.
+Regulations lay out the governance of our academic offering.
+Regulations are approved by the Senate.

-To take an examination or assessment again when a student did not achieve the desired result on a previous occasion.
+To take an examination or assessment again when a student did not pass on a previous occasion.

 Modules which can only be taken by students on specific awards.

 The most senior academic committee of the University of Northampton.